cantalejo84/opcua-server-ec2-demo/README.md

 > **Note**: Remember to delete the stack when not in use to avoid charges.

 ## 🧹 Cleanup

-### Via GitHub Actions (Recommended)

-Run the workflow with the delete/cleanup option

 ### Via AWS Console